“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ pain relievers: aspirin/Aleve/Tylenol/ibuprofen

-◊ tummy aids: antacid tablets, Imodium, Lomotil, laxatives
+◊ tummy kit: antacid tablets, Imodium, Lomotil, Pepto-Bismol, laxatives, fiber supps

 ◊ liquid Band-Aid + bandages